Daniel-KM/Omeka-S-module-IiifServer/README.md

 server can access the original directory via the file system of via http, or any another protocol.

+Note that for performance, it is recommended that the image server uses the same file system than the web server (Omeka), so they should be on the same server or the directory `files/original/` should be shared, so the image server can access directly to files on the filesystem, that is the quickest.
+The directory can be changed on Omeka in the config local.config.php (keys `['file_store']['local']['base_path'] and ['base_uri'], or in the config of the external server.
+It can be done via volumes too if the infrastructure is containerized.

 Three params should be set:
 - set the original directory as the base path in your image server (option "FilesystemSource.BasicLookupStrategy.path_prefix" for Cantaloupe);